Noubata/multiplying-an-input-without-using-times-./README.md

-# multiplying-an-input-without-using-times-.
+# Java-loops
-This is a assignment in java that helps me use loops.
+This is an assignment in java that helps me use loops.
+Multiplying an input without using times.